Avoiding the Flu

 IF YOU ARE ILL WITH THE FLU

-As soon as flu-like symptoms develop, call or come to Health Services for diagnosis.
-You will be instructed to move to the apartment that has been set up for those who are sick, stay in your room, or the best option is to go home until you are recovered.
+As soon as flu-like symptoms develop, call Health Services for diagnosis and stay in your room during recovery, or the best option is to go home until you are recovered.

 TAKE CARE OF YOURSELF